Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Experiments

-\paragraph{AAT-BP Implementation} The settings for training $\alpha$ in BP are as follows: a learning rate of 2e-2 for CLIP and 5e-2 for Chinese-CLIP, with a batch size of 256.
-ViT-B-based models are trained for 32 epochs, and larger models for 64.
-Other hyper-parameters follow the OpenCLIP codebase~\cite{ilharco}.
+The BP optimization settings are as follows: learning rate of 2e-2 for CLIP and 5e-2 for Chinese-CLIP, with a batch size of 256.
+ViT-B models are trained for 32 epochs, and larger models for 64.
+All other hyper-parameters follow the OpenCLIP codebase~\cite{ilharco}.